 Worship: Performing for the gods in order to win or maintain their favor.

 YHWH (Yahweh or Jehovah): An Anglicized spelling of the real, private name (יהוה) of the god of the Jews and, by extension, the Christians.
-Jews are not permitted to pronounce it aloud, so when referencing Scripture it is read as “Adonai,” Lord.
+By tradition, Jews are not permitted to pronounce it aloud, so when referencing Scripture it is read as “Adonai,” Lord.
 Christians generally prefer the generic name, “God.”

 YEC: Young Earth creationist, one who believes the universe was created by a god within the last ten thousand years, precluding the possibility of evolution.